 Here’s the backstory on the particular transaction that raised so many eyebrows.
 First, I bought a car I’d only seen in photos in an eBay listing from a seller with whom I have had no experience.
 On top of that, the car was five states away with 900 miles between us.
 I also fully paid for the car before I ever laid eyes on it.

-There are a number of ways to verify that the seller on eBay is a legitimate vendor. eBay shows the buyer a rating on its sellers that is comprised from a compilation of customer satisfaction feedback.
+There are a number of ways to verify that the seller on eBay is a legitimate vendor. eBay shows the buyer a rating on its sellers that is comprised of a compilation of customer satisfaction feedback.
 In the case of this transaction, I was able to see that the seller had a 100% satisfaction rating from eBay members who had made purchases from them.

 This rating is comprised mainly of metrics in regards to the accuracy of the items’ description online and actual condition when delivered.
 Customer service and shipping promptness are also taken into account.
 I carefully scrutinize these ratings before ever placing a bid or purchasing an item.